MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM/README.md

 The project is under development.
 At the moment, static analysis is achieved using Linear FEM (element type: Hexahedra with 27Nodes)

 Forward Actions:
-- Add Hexahedra 8 Nodes
+- Add Hexahedra 8 Nodes - ADDED 👌
 - Make the program compatible with dynamic motion
 - Add Non-Linearity